wololowarrior/grpc_demo/readme.md

 The train is split into two section with configurable seating.
 Number of seats can be changed from the code.

 ## How to build

-To build client and server use
+Built binaries for arm based mac is already placed in bin folder To build client and server use
 ```shell
  go build -o bin/grpc_client client/purchase_ticket.go &&